vigial/source-mapping/README.md

   but can't distinguish which overload has been called.
 - If the function is in a namespace or is a class member, the namespace/class will be part of defined function name (namespace::fname()).
 Because that, when check called functions, only the functions called specifying the namespace will be identified as a namespace::fname call.
+This provoque that if "using namespace" statment is used on namespaces with defined functions, the call to that functions will not be identified correctly.
+- Only C/C++ code style is supported at this moment.